 - When the only property right being acquired or conveyed is access rights.

-- When the only property right being acquired is a temporary or permanent easement.
+- When the only property right being acquired is a temporary easement.

 - When the entire property is being acquired, and the legal description is being copied from the last deed of record.